openshift/enhancements/enhancements/builds/entitlements.md

 The current mindset for this enhancement proposal is to also cite that concern, and only depend on such a mechanism if the CRI-O/MCO based solution noted in open questions is available.

+A per build config annotation to opt out would be included in such a solution,  If the CRI-O/MCO solugin was an install based, day 1 operation, we could have a new field added to the global build config.

 #### In what form are the credentials provided

-There will also be well defined keys within the global config map that account for the various forms:
+There will also be well defined keys within the global secret that account for the various forms:

 - set of pem files
 - SubscriptionManager config and certs